smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 RFC: Providing fallback credentials on external timeout
 =======================================================
 > Status: RFC
 >
 > Applies to: client

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

-This RFC proposes a fallback mechanism for credentials providers on external timeout (see the [Terminology](#terminology) section), allowing them to continue serving (possibly stale) credentials for the sake of overall reliability of the intended service; The IMDS credentials provider is an example that must fulfill such a requirement to support static stability.
+This RFC proposes a fallback mechanism for credentials providers on external timeout (see the [Terminology](#terminology) section), allowing them to continue serving (possibly expired) credentials for the sake of overall reliability of the intended service; The IMDS credentials provider is an example that must fulfill such a requirement to support static stability.

 Terminology
 -----------

 - External timeout: The name of the timeout that occurs when a duration elapses before an async call to `provide_credentials` returns.
 In this case, `provide_credentials` returns no credentials.
 - Internal timeout: The name of the timeout that occurs when a duration elapses before an async call to some function, inside the implementation of `provide_credentials`, returns.
 Examples include connection timeouts, TLS negotiation timeouts, and HTTP request timeouts.
 Implementations of `provide_credentials` may handle these failures at their own discretion e.g. by returning _(possibly expired)_ credentials or a `CredentialsError`.
+- Static stability: Continued availability of a service in the face of impaired dependencies.

 Assumption
 ----------

-This RFC is concerned only with external timeouts, as the cost of poor API design is much higher than in this case than for internal timeouts.
+This RFC is concerned only with external timeouts, as the cost of poor API design is much higher in this case than for internal timeouts.
 The former will affect a public trait implemented by all credentials providers whereas the latter can be handled locally by individual credentials providers without affecting one another.

 Problem
 -------